UAFramework/git-homework-fix-errors/homework.md

 What does it mean to "Commit your changes"?

-Send you code to Github
+Save your changes to local repository

 ## Question 16